xplosionmind/old.tommi.space/_notes/public/Launcher.md

 - Lawnchair is nothing new - boring.
 - Slim Launcher is quite nice but too slim, it makes too hard to do accomplish some specific tasks
-- a GREAT shoutout fo T-UI, which is developed by a fellow Italian developer, [Francesco Andreuzzi](https://fandreuzzi.me/ "Francesco Andreuzzi personal website"), which developed it at 17 years old.
+- a GREAT shout-out fo T-UI, which is developed by a fellow Italian developer, [Francesco Andreuzzi](https://fandreuzzi.me/ "Francesco Andreuzzi personal website"), which developed it at 17 years old.
 The launcher itself is awesome, as I pointed out, it transforms your android home in a Linux shell.
 You get anywhere in your phone from there.
 I didn’t choose because sometimes I need to get things done very very quickly and with T-UI not every action can be performed in a few taps.

 That’s it.
 Wrapping it up, I’m so happy I found the best launcher ever.